unikraft/eurosys21-artifacts/experiments/fig_20_compare-9pfs/README.md

 ### Generate the graph

 Once all the results are generated, run the `./plot.sh` to generate the 9pfs latency plot.
-This one will be egenerated in the current folder with the following name: `compare_9pfs_lines.pdf`.
+This one will be generated in the current folder with the following name: `compare_9pfs_lines.pdf`.